Menzies, Western Australia: Present day

 Menzies is a place that has seen many changes over the years.
 The population is generally low (less than 100); however this can change - and has changed rapidly as mines open and close in the local area.

 The town includes a hotel, shire office, a nursing post and a moth-balled police station.
 There had been a roadhouse that provided a post office and general food items but it is now closed.
-There is a currently a small general store which sells a wide variety of foods including baked meals, dairy produce, fruit and vegetables and other small goods.
+There is currently a small general store which sells a wide variety of foods including baked meals, dairy produce, fruit and vegetables and other small goods.

 The police station was closed in 2007 due to budget cuts.
 The two officers who patrolled over 145,000 square kilometres were transferred, one to Kalgoorlie and the other took an Officer in Charge position at Bencubbin in the Wheatbelt.
 The Police had built a community relationship with the local town which saw virtually no crime.
 Community Basketball was a big hit with the children and young adults alike which attributed to the close community ties and work of one of the Senior Constables.
 The officer and his wife regularly held movie nights at their house for Menzies children who looked forward to Friday nights and a meal.
 Friendships were formed for the officers which exist to the present day.